JohnnyMa/TwitterFontana/README.md

 ## Quick start ##

-Assuming you've got all the scripts loaded, running a custom Fontana is
+Assuming you've got all the scripts loaded, setting up Fontana is just a few lines of code.

     // Search Twitter for #twitterfontana
     var data = new Fontana.datasources.Twitter('#twitterfontana');